MINNESOTA STATUTE 609.2242 CONTAINS THE MINNESOTA DOMESTIC ASSAULT LAW.

 This means that the more domestic assault convictions a person has, the more severe new charges become.
 And, as you can imagine, increased penalties accompany a more severe charge.

-A FIRST-TIME CHARGE OF DOMESTIC ASSAULT IN MN WILL TYPICALLY BE TREATED AS A MISDEMEANOR OFFENSE.
+A FIRST-TIME CHARGE OF DOMESTIC ASSAULT IN MN TYPICALLY GETS TREATMENT AS A MISDEMEANOR OFFENSE.

 A person could face a Felony charge of Third Degree Assault if the victim suffered “substantial bodily harm.”
-A first-time Misdemeanor charge of domestic assault typically results from an act causing fear of immediate bodily harm in a family or household member or intentionally inflicting or attempting to inflict bodily harm upon a family or household member.
+A first-time Misdemeanor charge of domestic assault typically results from an act causing fear of immediate bodily harm in a family or household member.
+Or when intentionally inflicting or attempting to inflict bodily harm upon a family or household member.

 The level of harm inflicted will control the severity level of the charge.
 If the victim alleges the accused choked, strangled, or otherwise impeded the victim’s airway during an assault, the accused could end up facing a charge of Minnesota Domestic Assault by Strangulation.
 This is a Felony offense and is separate from a charge of domestic assault.